ismailshak/nvim/README.md

 <details>
 <summary>C/C++</summary>

+<h3>Installer</h3>

+Using mason.nvim, you can run the command `:MasonInstall clangd clang-format codelldb`.

+<h3>Manual</h3>

-Using your system's package manager, install the following and make sure they're on your `$PATH`:
+Or using your system's package manager, install the following and make sure they're on your `$PATH`:

 - `clangd`
 - `clang-format`
+- `codelldb` (debugger, optional)

 </details>

 <details>
 <summary>Go</summary>

+<h3>Installer</h3>

+Using mason.nvim, you can run the command `:MasonInstall gopls goimports delve`

+<h3>Manual</h3>

-Install go using your method of choice.
+Or install go using your method of choice.
 Then you'll need to install the following:

 - `gopls` (language server)